This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Place the oven rack in the center position, preheat oven to 375ºF.
+• Place the oven rack in the center position and preheat to 375 degrees Fahrenheit.
+Line two baking sheets with parchment paper and set aside.

-• Melt butter in an 8-inch skillet over medium-high heat, swirling to melt the butter evenly.
-Stir and cook, scraping the bottom of the pan with a spatula until butter is golden brown and nutty in aroma, 1 to 2 minutes.
+• Melt 4 tablespoons unsalted butter in an 8-inch skillet over medium-high heat, swirling to melt the butter evenly.
+Stir and cook for 2-3 minutes, scraping the bottom of the pan with a spatula until butter is golden brown and nutty in aroma.

-• Transfer browned butter to a large bowl, making sure to scrape all of the bits from the pan.
-Stir the cinnamon into the butter.
+• Transfer the browned butter to a large bowl, making sure to scrape all of the browned bits from the bottom of the pan.
+Stir ยฝ teaspoon ground cinnamon into the butter.

-• Add brown sugar, granulated sugar, and vegetable oil to the browned butter.
-Whisk together until combined.
+• Add ยพ cup packed dark brown sugar, ยฝ cup granulated sugar, and ยฝ cup vegetable oil to the browned butter and whisk until well combined.

-• Whisk in eggs, egg yolk, and vanilla extract until smooth.
+• Whisk in 1 large egg, 1 large egg yolk, and 1 teaspoon vanilla extract until smooth.

-• Stir the flour mixture into the butter and sugar mixture until combined, 1 minute.
+• Mix the flour mixture into the browned butter mixture until fully combined.

-• Add the rolled oats, chocolate chips, coconut, and chopped pecans.
+• Add 2 cups old-fashioned rolled oats, ยฝ cup semi-sweet chocolate chips, ยพ cup sweetened coconut flakes, and ยฝ cup chopped pecans.
 Stir into the cookie dough until well combined.
 The dough will be stiff in texture.

-• Bake one cookie sheet at a time, until the edges are set lightly browned on the surface, and the centers are soft but not wet 8 to 10 minutes.
-Rotate the cookie sheet halfway through baking.
+• Bake the cookies one baking sheet at a time for 8 to 10 minutes, until the edges are set and they are lightly browned on the surface.
+The centers should still be soft but not wet.
+Depending on your oven, you may want to rotate the baking sheet halfway through the baking time.

-• Cool cookies on the baking sheet for 5 minutes and then transfer to a rack to cool.
+• Let the cookies cool on the baking sheet for 5 minutes before transferring them to a cooking rack to finish cooling.

 Video